-EQUIPMENT CLASS A (Under 16' in Length) CLASS I (16' , but under 26') Whistle or Horn Must have means of making an efficient sound signal.
+EQUIPMENT CLASS A (Under 16' in Length) CLASS I (16', but under 26') Whistle or Horn Must have means of ma aking an efficient sound signal.
 Visual Distress None Required During Daytime All recreational boats, when used on coastal waters, which includes the Great Lakes, the Territorial Seas, and those waters directly connected to the Great Lakes and the Territorial Seas, up to a point where the waters are less than two miles wide, must be equipped with visual distress signals.
-Lights Proper light displays are required to be shown from sunset to sunrise.
-Fire Extinguishers One B-1 U.S.C.G. or U.L. approved fire extinguisher unless the construction is such that explosive flammable vapors cannot be trapped, there are no closed compartments, no permanently installed fuel tanks on board.
-PFD'S Type I, II, III, or V for each person aboard.
+Lights Proper light displays as sunset to sunrise. re required to be shown from Fire Extinguishers unless the construction is vapors cannot be tra J.L. approved fire extinguisher is such that explosive flammable apped, there are no closed anently installed fuel tanks on PFD'S Type I, II, III, or V for each person aboard.
 Type I, II, III, or V for each person aboard and one Type IV.
-Numbering All undocumented vessels equipped with propulsion machinery must be numbered in the state of principle use.
-Certificate of Number A valid certificate of number showing the numbers issued to a vessel must be on board whenever the vessel is in use.
-Display of Number Number must be painted or permanently attached to each of the forward halves of the vessel, and no other number may be displayed thereon.
+Numbering sels equipped with propulsion nbered in the state of principle Certificate of Number number showing the numbers st be on board whenever the Display of Number ed or permanently attached to ves of the vessel, and no other ed thereon.